jesse-ai/docs/docs/roadmap.md

 ## Q3 2021

-- ✅ Beta release of GUI dashboard for live trade
+- ✅ Beta release of GUI dashboard
-- [Coming very soon] Full integration with the "FTX Futures" exchange
+- ✅ Full integration with the "FTX Futures" exchange
-- Official release of the GUI dashboard for live trade
+- Release second beta version of the GUI dashboard

 ## Q4 2021
+- Official release of the GUI dashboard
+ - Start our Youtube channel for publishing algo trading tutorials
 - Support for spot trading
 - Integrate spot exchanges such as Binance, FTX, Bybit, and american exchanges such as Kraken

 ## 2020
+- Integrate fast DEX platforms such as PancakeSwap, 1inch, etc
 - Support for inverse future contracts
 - Reinforcement learning
 - More backtest evaluation tools such as Monte Carlo
-- More exchange drivers
+- More exchange drivers: Kraken, Coinbase, Bitstamp, etc
 - ...